The Nest

 This, perhaps, should be one of the most diversified neighborhoods in the city.
 Located in upper Manhattan, East Harlem has been the center for immigrants.
 In the past, this neighborhood, both ghetto and affluent, saw so much crime, from robberies and shootings to drug sale rings, rapes, and grand larceny.

-If you ever sit and wonder: is Harlem safe?
-23rd & 25th precinct and then 129th St and 7th Avenue are to be on the lookout for crime happenings.
+If you ever wonder, “Is Harlem safe?”
+23rd and 25th precincts and then 129th St and 7th Avenue will be on the lookout for crime.
 Even the subway station around 25th St could make you feel unsafe in the Harlem ghetto.

-But lately, there’s been a lot of decline in total crimes, with an increased number of patrol officers.
+But lately, crimes declined, with an increased number of patrol officers.
 So far, East Harlem has violent crimes 264% greater than the national average.
 Still, East Harlem’s safety is more than 23% of other New York cities.

 Fordham

-Though located in the Bronx and ranked the 14th best, it is still one of the most dangerous areas in New York.
-With one of the smallest populations of 64,000 inhabitants, its total crime rate per 100,000 people is at an alarming 3,135.
+Though located in the Bronx and ranked the 14th best, Fordham is still one of the most dangerous areas in New York.
+With one of the smallest populations, 64,000 inhabitants, its total crime rate per 100,000 people is an alarming 3,135.
 If you live in Fordham, your chances of being a crime victim are 1 in 32.

 Your chance of becoming a victim here is about 1 in 29.
-The average violent crime rate is about 1,238 per 100,000 people, while the average crime rate is about 3,569 per 100,000 people.
+The average violent crime rate is about 1,238 per 100,000 people, while the average is about 3,569 per 100,000.
 Fordham is a place you want to avoid walking at night by yourself.
-Its crime rate has not improved over the years, so we’ll see where it goes in the future.
+Its crime rate has stayed the same over the years, so we’ll see where it goes in the future.

 Now that you know which NYC neighborhoods are the most dangerous, you can decide which part of the city best suits your lifestyle.
 Weigh all the factors––including finding the safest NYC neighborhoods––to make the most informed choice possible.

 At NestApple, we aim to simplify buying and selling homes in NYC and avoid astronomical broker fees.
-We represent buyers, sellers, and tenants, at a third of the cost of what most firms charge.
-If you are considering moving to New York, or live here already and want to move, contact us to learn more.
+We represent buyers, sellers, and tenants at a third of the cost of what most firms charge.
+If you are considering moving to New York or live here already and would like to move, please contact us to learn more.

 Written By: Georges Benoliel